DMA, Cincinnati College-Conservatory of Music

 "The ever-smiling and extremely animated (Stanichar) guided the Everett Symphony through a superb performance filled with wit and charm… It was the kind of charismatic interaction with the audience and orchestra that showed the brilliance of Stanichar's directorial methods."—Mukilteo Beacon (Seattle)

-Dr. Stanichar earned his doctorate of musical arts in conducting at the Cincinnati College-Conservatory of Music, where he was a student of Gerhard Samuel.
-He has taken master classes with Ilya Musin, Daniel Lewis, Gerard Schwartz, Ken Keisler, and Bystrík Režucha and others.
+Dr. Stanichar earned his doctorate of musical arts in conducting at the Cincinnati College-Conservatory of Music, where he was a student of the late Gerhard Samuel.
+He has attended master classes with Ilya Musin, Daniel Lewis, Gerard Schwartz, Ken Keisler, and Bystrík Režucha, among others.
 In 1996, Dr. Stanichar was awarded a Fulbright scholarship to study conducting in Slovakia, where he appeared as a guest conductor of many top orchestras in that country.
 He is the former conducting assistant for the Cincinnati Symphony Orchestra and Cincinnati Pops, where he was mentored by maestros Jesús López-Cobos and Erich Kunzel.

 Dr. Stanichar is an active composer; his works have been commissioned and performed throughout the world.
 His original work, Trisagion, was used in Ric Burns’ PBS documentary, Andy Warhol.
-More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana University as part of a Granskou grant.
+More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana University as part of a Granskou Grant.
 He also composed Pink Ribbon for Susan for clarinetist Christopher Hill in honor of his wife, Susan, who fought a courageous battle with stage 4 cancer.
 TrevCo-Varner Music publishes several of his works for English horn.
-His composition Tales of Hans Christian Andersen is the first concerto for nyckelharpa, a Swedish folk instrument, and premiered with the Hastings Symphony Orchestra in Nebraska.
+His composition, Tales of Hans Christian Andersen, is the first concerto for nyckelharpa, a Swedish folk instrument, which premiered with the Hastings Symphony Orchestra in Nebraska.
 This work was nominated for a Pulitzer Prize in 2014.

-In his free time, Dr. Stanichar’s interests include Russian icons, foreign languages, and biking, and he is an avid pinball player.
-The most important thing to him is his family; his children are active in the arts.
+In his free time, some of Dr. Stanichar’s interests outside of music include foreign languages, biking, and Russian icons.
+He is also an avid pinball player (he has owned two machines).
+The most important thing to Dr. Stanichar is his family, and all of his children are active in music.
+He and his wife, Kris, like to play duets on piano and viola; watch old episodes of The Amazing Race; cook together; and just enjoy life.
 For more information about Dr. Stanichar and a catalogue of his compositions, please visit christopherstanichar.com.